ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 You can distribute the training of your models using [Horovod](https://github.com/uber/horovod), which allows to train on a single machine with multiple GPUs as well as on multiple machines with multiple GPUs.

 Horovod works by increasing the batch size and distributing a part of each batch to a different node and collecting the gradients from all the nodes in a smart and scalable way.
-It also adjusts the learning rate to counter balance the inrease in the batch size.
+It also adjusts the learning rate to counter balance the increase in the batch size.
 The advantage is that training speed scales almost linearly with the number of nodes.

 Both `experiment` and `train` command accept a `--horovod` argument that instructs the model building and training phases to be conducted using Horovod in a distributed way.
 An MPI command specifying which machines and / or GPUs to use, together with a few more parameters, must be provided before the call to Ludwig's command.
-For instace, in order to train a Ludwig model on a local machine with four GPUs one you can run:
+For instance, in order to train a Ludwig model on a local machine with four GPUs one you can run:

 ```
 mpirun -np 4 \